SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 ## Recurring Payments

-If you want to enable subsequent recurring – server-to-server – payments, you need to create a recurrence token.
-This token will be utilized after the initial payment order.
+If you want to enable subsequent recurring – server-to-server – payments, you need to create a **recurrence token**.
+This token will be utilized after the initial payment order. **Recurring payments must be activated on the contract with Swedbank Pay in order to work.**
-**This requires that you have activated this on your merchant account.**

 **Recurrence Token**

 * When initiating a `Purchase` payment order, you need to make sure that the attribute `generateRecurrenceToken` is set to `true`.
-This recurrence token will stored in the[authorization transaction][transaction] sub-resource on the underlying payment resource.
+This recurrence token will stored in the [authorization transaction][transaction] sub-resource on the underlying payment resource.
 * When initiating a `Verify` payment order, a recurrence token will be generated automatically.
 This recurrence token is stored in the